What is Esoteric.Love?

 Most people place Science and Religion in opposition to each other.
 We don't.

 Both branched from a common root — esoteric knowledge.
 Direct, experiential, pre-institutional wisdom that predates both organised religion and academic science.
+The tradition of hermetic philosophy held the two together for centuries.
+Sacred geometry encoded it in stone.
+The Mystery Schools transmitted it in private.

 Before the institution.
 Before the dogma.
 Before the peer review committee.
 There was a single undivided current of human inquiry.